 Foreign currency risk arises because of fluctuations in foreign currency exchange rates.
 The Company conducts a portion of its business activities in currencies other than the functional currency of the parent company (US dollars).
 This primarily includes Canadian dollar and euro denominated transactions.
 The Company's objective in managing its foreign currency risk is to minimize its net exposure to foreign currency cash flows by converting foreign denominated financial assets into US dollars to the extent practical to match the obligations of its financial liabilities.
 Financial assets and financial liabilities denominated in foreign currencies will be affected by changes in the exchange rate between the functional currency and these foreign currencies.
-This primarily includes cash, accounts receivable, government grants receivable, trade accounts payable and accrued liabilities and lease liability, which are denominated in foreign currencies.
-The Company realized foreign currency exchange losses in the year ended December 31, 2022 of \$49,100 (2021 - realized losses of \$14,447).
-The Company has unrealized foreign exchange losses in the year ended December 31, 2022 of \$119,777 (2021 - unrealized losses of \$35,752).
+This primarily includes cash, accounts receivable, trade accounts payable and accrued liabilities and lease liability, which are denominated in foreign currencies.
+The Company realized foreign currency exchange losses in the year ended December 31, 2023 of \$22,315 (2022 - realized losses of \$49,100).
+The Company had unrealized foreign exchange gains in the year ended December 31, 2023 of \$50,370 (2022 - unrealized losses of \$119,777).

-If a shift in the Canadian dollar relative to the US dollar of 10% were to occur, the foreign currency exchange gain or loss on the net financial asset or liability would be \$292,329 (2021 - \$229,670) and this amount would be recorded in the consolidated statements of operations and comprehensive loss.
+If a shift in the Canadian dollar relative to the US dollar of 10% were to occur, the foreign currency exchange gain or loss on the net financial asset or liability would be \$54,766 (2022 - \$292,329) and this amount would be recorded in the consolidated statements of operations and comprehensive loss.

-If a shift in the euro relative to the US dollar of 10% were to occur, the exchange gain or loss on the net financial asset or liability would be \$54,042 (2021 - \$55,327).
+If a shift in the euro relative to the US dollar of 10% were to occur, the exchange gain or loss on the net financial asset or liability would be \$153,354 (2022 - \$54,042) and this amount would be recorded in the consolidated statements of operations and comprehensive loss.